-The overall layout includes a main studio room, a vocal booth that also serves as a drum room, a compact bathroom, and a set of corridors that stitch the space together with a unified material and tonal language.
+The overall layout includes a main studio room, a vocal booth that also serves as a drum room, a bathroom, and a set of corridors that stitch the space together with a unified material and tonal language.

 Breaking through this wavy envelope are 8 matte black MDF frames, custom-integrated into the slat geometry.
 These interruptions serve specific functions: housing the main speaker array, modular synthesizer walls, a service fridge, a view window that connects visually with the rest of the basement, and a concealed entry door.

 A mounting system is discretely embedded behind the slats, allowing instruments and synthesizers to appear suspended across the walls.
-This detail allows the equipment to float like objects

 The studio’s custom desk and coffee table follow the same material logic.
 Built from matching maple and black MDF, both pieces echo the curves of the slatted envelope